OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, while there are no direct contraindications between levetiracetam and coffee, it is important for individuals taking this anticonvulsant medication to be mindful of their own body’s response to caffeine.
 Moderation is key, especially for those living with epilepsy who may have an increased sensitivity to caffeine or a higher risk of seizure triggers.
 As always, consulting with a healthcare provider regarding individual circumstances is advised for those seeking personalized guidance on managing their medication alongside coffee consumption.

-Coffee With Ethosuximide
+Coffee and Ethosuximide

 Coffee with Ethosuximide: A Promising Combination for Seizure Control